 A Sermon on Acts 5:33-42Read more

-33But when they heard this, they were enraged and wanted to kill them.
-But a Pharisee in the council named Gamaliel, a teacher of the law held in honor by all the people, stood up and gave orders to put the men outside for a little while.
-And he said to them, “Men of Israel, take care what you are about to do with these men.
-For before these days Theudas rose up, claiming to be somebody, and a number of men, about four hundred, joined him.
-He was killed, and all who followed him were dispersed and came to nothing.
-After him Judas the Galilean rose up in the days of the census and drew away some of the people after him.
-He too perished, and all who followed him were scattered.
-38And so in the present case I tell you, keep away from these men and let them alone, for if this plan or this undertaking is of man, it will fail; but if it is of God, you will not be able to overthrow them.
-You might even be found fighting against God.”
+33But when they heard this, they became infuriated and nearly decided to execute them.
+34But a Pharisee named Gamaliel, a teacher of the Law, respected by all the people, stood up in the Council and gave orders to put the men outside for a short time.
+35And he said to them, “Men of Israel, be careful as to what you are about to do with these men.
+36For, some time ago Theudas appeared, claiming to be somebody, and a group of about four hundred men joined him.
+But he was killed, and all who followed him were dispersed and came to nothing.
+37After this man, Judas of Galilee appeared in the days of the census and drew away some people after him; he also perished, and all those who followed him were scattered.
+38And so in the present case, I say to you, stay away from these men and leave them alone, for if the source of this plan or movement is men, it will be overthrown; 39but if the source is God, you will not be able to overthrow them; or else you may even be found fighting against God.”

 40They followed his advice; and after calling the apostles in, they flogged them and ordered them not to speak in the name of Jesus, and then released them.
 41So they went on their way from the presence of the Council, rejoicing that they had been considered worthy to suffer shame for His name.
 42And every day, in the temple and from house to house, they did not stop teaching and preaching the good news of Jesus as the Christ.